Kirstie Findlay

 At times, life may challenge us and the circumstances that have brought us to this very place and situation, leave us questioning ourselves.
 Trying to navigate your way through life can cause confusion and emotions that become too much.
 Sometimes the reasons for these emotions are clear, but sometimes it is not always so easy to identify why we are so affected by something others appear to find so easy and our true emotion can be masked by other emotions.

 There are many reasons a person may seek counselling.
 A situation that was manageable before, can seem unmanageable when just one more thing added on top can generate further self doubt, worry and uncertainty.
-Perhaps you frustrate yourself with thoughts going round and round, worry about your performance or that others deem you to be a competent or a “good” person?
+You might frustrate yourself with thoughts going round and round, worry about your performance or that others deem you to be a competent or a “good” person?
 Or, maybe, you just can't forget that ex.

 I value uniqueness, trust, truth and honesty, and having faith in yourself despite what others say, especially when societal expectations can leave little space to allow us to just be ourselves.
 I believe it's ok to speak our truth and indeed, it’s important to be heard.
 I believe we have the power to heal ourselves and that instinctively we know what is right for us.
 I believe we are all connected in some way and that impossible things are possible.

 I do not judge.
 I do not offer advice.
-I do however, offer you the support you need to give you breathing space and work out a better way.
+I do however, offer you the support you need to give you breathing space so you can work out a better way.
 I am an Integrative Therapeutic Counsellor and I recognise that different people benefit from different approaches.
 I combine person centred, psychodynamic and cognitive approaches.
 I am also a mixed race/culture therapist, my work on accepting that I am me, and not what others tell me I am, has enabled me to truly appreciate every person’s uniqueness and their own view of their world.
 Whatever it is you are dealing with, I offer a safe space for you to explore what is bothering you.

 I practice the BACP code of ethics, and I promise: to hear you, to respect you, and to work with you with your best interests at heart.